linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 3 - Equilibrium in Capital Markets/Chapter 09 - The Capital Asset Pricing Model.md

+---
+title: "The Capital Asset Pricing Model"
+parent_directory: "Part 3 - Equilibrium in Capital Markets"
+formatted: "2025-12-21 04:35:00 AM"
+formatter_model: "kimi-k2-turbo"
+cli-tool: "claude-code"
+primary_tags:
+  - capital asset pricing model
+  - systematic risk
+  - market portfolio
+  - security market line
+  - beta coefficient
+secondary_tags:
+  - portfolio theory
+  - efficient frontier
+  - risk premium
+  - arbitrage pricing theory
+  - multifactor models
+  - zero beta portfolio
+  - consumption based capm
+  - liquidity risk
+  - alpha generation
+  - passive investing
+cssclasses: academia
+---

-# The Capital Asset Pricing Model
+# Chapter 9: The Capital Asset Pricing Model

-# 9

-THE CAPITAL ASSET pricing model, almost always referred to as the CAPM, is one of the centerpieces of modern financial economics.
+THE CAPITAL ASSET PRICING model, almost always referred to as the CAPM, is one of the centerpieces of modern financial economics.
 The model gives us a precise prediction of the relationship that we should observe between the risk of an asset and its expected return.
 This relationship serves two vital functions.
 First, it provides a benchmark rate of return for evaluating possible investments.
 For example, if we are analyzing securities, we might be interested in whether the expected return we forecast for a stock is more or less than its "fair" return given its risk.
 Second, the model helps us to make an educated guess as to the expected return on assets that have not yet been traded in the marketplace.
 For example, how do we price an initial public offering of stock?
 How will a major new investment project affect the return investors require on a company's stock?

 Although the CAPM does not fully withstand empirical tests, it is widely used because of the insight it offers.
 All generalizations of the model retain its central conclusion that only systematic risk will be rewarded with a risk premium.
 While the best way to measure that systematic risk can be subtle, all the more complex cousins of the basic CAPM can be viewed as variations on this fundamental theme.

-# 9.1 The Capital Asset Pricing Model
+## 9.1 The Capital Asset Pricing Model

 The capital asset pricing model is a set of predictions concerning equilibrium expected returns on risky assets.
 Harry Markowitz laid down the foundation of modern portfolio management in 1952.
 The CAPM was published 12 years later in articles by William Sharpe, $^{1}$  John Lintner, $^{2}$  and Jan Mossin. $^{3}$  The time for this gestation indicates that the leap from Markowitz's portfolio selection model to the CAPM is not trivial.

 William Sharpe, "Capital Asset Prices: A Theory of Market Equilibrium," Journal of Finance, September 1964.
-2John Lintner, "The Valuation of Risk Assets and the Selection of Risky Investments in Stock Portfolios and Capital Budgets," Review of Economics and Statistics, February 1965.
+2. John Lintner, "The Valuation of Risk Assets and the Selection of Risky Investments in Stock Portfolios and Capital Budgets," Review of Economics and Statistics, February 1965.
 $^{3}$ Jan Mossin, "Equilibrium in a Capital Asset Market," Econometrica, October 1966.

 The CAPM is based on two sets of assumptions, listed in Table 9.1.
 The first set pertains to investor behavior and allows us to assume that investors are alike in most important ways, specifically that they are all mean-variance optimizers with a common time horizon and a common set of information reflected in their use of an identical input list.
 The second set of assumptions pertains to the market setting, asserting that markets are well-functioning with few impediments to trading.
 Even a cursory consideration of these assumptions reveals that they are fairly strong, and one may justifiably wonder whether a theory derived from them will withstand empirical tests.
 Therefore, we will devote considerable attention later in the chapter to how the predictions of the model may change when one or more of these restrictive assumptions are relaxed.